DataDog/integrations-extras/purefb/README.md

  - FlashBlade Purity 3.2.x+
  - Agent v7.26.x+ to utilize OpenMetricsBaseCheckV2
  - Python 3
  - The Pure Storage FlashBlade OpenMetrics exporter is installed and running in a containerized environment.
-Refer to the [GitHub repo][1] for installation instructions.
+Refer to the [Pure Storage GitHub repo][1] for installation instructions.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the Autodiscovery Integration Templates for guidance on applying these instructions.
+For containerized environments, see the [Autodiscovery Integration Templates][13] for guidance on applying these instructions.

 ### Installation